przemekgalazka/irmina/README.md

                         }
                     });
 ```
-Irmina let you decide if you need mock, spy or implementation at certain injection point
+Irmina lets you decide if you need mock, spy or implementation at certain injection point
 ```java
 define(Engine.class).named("AudiA4-engine").asMock();
 ```